The art of the perfect fit

 DRAW Recommends: ‘The Art Fair Story; a rollercoaster ride’ Melanie Gerlis (2021) ‘Hot Topics in the Art World’ Lund Humphries

-Posted by sandy in News · October 2023
+Posted by Nina Langford in News · October 2023

 As Frieze, and the buzz of autumn in London descends upon the art industry, seasoned veterans and first time gallery assistants alike will find a wry smile of recognition somewhere in Melanie Gerlis’ ‘The Art Fair Story’.
 An overview from Robert Zwirner’s take on a trade show to the jam packed schedule of fairs today, Gerlis guides us through the journey with her usual verve, insider interviews and discerning insight.
 As well as data driven reporting (where the data is available) there is a real understanding of the reality of the art fairs – the immense energy that comes from bringing gallerists of all kinds together, but also quite how tiring this can be; after all some galleries exhibit at over 20 fairs a year.
 Gerlis beautifully demonstrates the tension between the expense of art fairs, in time, money and energy, against their selling potential, and more importantly, the prestige and reputational benefits brought by exhibiting.
 Many galleries will exhibit at leading fairs as a loss leading exercise, purely to see and be seen.